 Read our profile on the United States Media and Government.

 Newsguard is a for-profit company that began with 6 million dollars of seed funding.
 Investors include the two co-founders and notable groups such as the Knight Foundation and Cox Investment Holdings.
 A complete list of the seed donors can be found here.
 Newsguard generates revenue by licensing its ratings to advertisers, who use them to determine what sites are safe to advertise.
 They have also formed a partnership with Microsoft by having their extension built into the Edge Browser.
 Newsguard is currently seeking more partnerships and licensing agreements.

 Analysis / Bias

 In review, Newsguard reviews media websites and rates them according to the criteria listed above.
-The information provided on their nutrition labels is thorough and sourced properly.
+The information provided on their nutrition labels is thorough and appropriately sourced.
 They also do not use loaded words and maintain a neutral tone in their reviews.
-We found that there are many sources given a green shield rating, that we rate Mixed for factual reporting.
-This simply indicates that they have a different standard in their ratings.
+We found that many sources are given a green shield rating that we rate Mixed for factual reporting.
+This indicates that they have a different standard in their ratings.

 Newsguard has faced both criticism and praise.
-The number one criticism of Newsguard, is that some sites that many perceive as being untrustworthy, were given a green shield and some sources that people find trustworthy were given a red shield (Al Jazeera).
-NewsGuard has been criticized by Breitbart News as “the establishment media’s latest effort to blacklist alternative media sites” Newsguard denies this claim.
+The number one criticism of Newsguard is that some sites that many perceive as being untrustworthy were given a green shield, and some sources that people find trustworthy were given a red shield (Al Jazeera).
+Breitbart News has criticized NewsGuard as “the establishment media’s latest effort to blacklist alternative media sites” Newsguard denies this claim.